suusanp/stealth-health/m2/presentation_structure.md

 - A Users perspective, The aquisition of a fitbit

+### Slide 7: Future Developments and Rising Privacy Concerns

+- Fitbit's journey into the future is marked by two significant developments: its acquisition by Google in 2021 and its deals with health insurance companies.
+-  These changes signal a shift in how our health data may serve not just our fitness goals but broader economic interests.
+- With Google's acquisition, a new requirement emerges: owning a Fitbit now necessitates a Google account, embedding our health data within Google's vast data ecosystem.
+This consolidation of data raises valid concerns about privacy, as it places intimate health details a step closer to the expansive reach of digital advertising and profiling.

+- Furthermore, Fitbit's partnerships with health insurance firms introduce a nuanced layer of privacy considerations.
+- Our steps, our heart rates, and our sleep patterns could potentially influence our health insurance premiums.
+- This intertwining of health monitoring and insurance policies not only blurs the lines between health support and financial implications but also prompts a critical question: Who truly benefits from our health data?

+As we stand at this crossroads, the excitement of technological advancement is undeniably tinged with caution.
+The promise of personalized health coverage and the allure of tech-enhanced fitness tracking come with a price tag on our privacy.

+### Slide 8: Conclusion and
+- Embarking on a journey with a Fitbit on your wrist is often a step toward reclaiming control over your health.
+Yet, paradoxically, this quest for autonomy over our bodily data might lead us down a path of relinquishing control.
+The stark reality is that, in our pursuit of health insights, we might be unknowingly trading away the privacy of our most personal data.

+- This revelation is not a call to discard our devices but a prompt to engage with them more wisely.
+To safeguard our privacy while still enjoying the benefits of smartwatches, consider these steps:

+- Be discerning about which third-party companies you allow access to your health data.
+A quick glance through their privacy policies can reveal how they intend to use, secure, or possibly sell your information.
+- Take advantage of device and network settings to limit ad tracking.
+For iPhone users, this means navigating to Privacy settings to restrict ad tracking, and for Google users, turning off ad personalization in your account settings.
+- In an era where technology offers unparalleled control over our health, let's ensure this control extends to our privacy.
+By adopting these practices, we maintain stewardship over our data, ensuring our journey towards health remains firmly in our hands.
 ## possible questions to prepare for:

 - why are you not focusing on Apple watch.